-We did not provide any direct clinical treatment to participants.
+We did not provide direct clinical treatment to the participants.
 Participants were given resources for alcohol treatment options upon request.
-Additionally, while the personal sensing methods were used solely for data collection, in this study, participants still may have experienced some clinical benefit from them (e.g., via reflection, accountability, etc.).
-Still, the acceptability of personal sensing may be higher than observed in our study if the sensing system was implemented as part of their direct treatment or continuing care during their recovery.
-Digital therapeutics are particularly well-positioned to use sensed data to select, personalize, or time the delivery of interventions and other supports to improve clinical outcomes.
+In addition, while personal sensing methods were used solely for data collection, in this study, participants may have experienced some clinical benefits from them (eg, via reflection and accountability).
+However, the acceptability of personal sensing may be higher than that observed in our study if the sensing system was implemented as part of their direct treatment or continuing care during their recovery.
+Digital therapeutics are particularly well positioned to use sensed data to select, personalize, or time the delivery of interventions and other supports to improve clinical outcomes.
 Future research should evaluate the acceptability of personal sensing in contexts where its use directly benefits those providing the sensed data.
-In these contexts, benefits (e.g., financial, clinical) can also be explicitly measured.
+In these contexts, benefits (eg, financial and clinical benefits) can also be explicitly measured.
 It may even be possible to manipulate the benefits from personal sensing across participants to evaluate their contribution to acceptability more rigorously.

-6. Trust Likely Matters
+Trust Likely Matters

-Trust is also likely to affect the overall acceptability of personal sensing data, which are inherently private and sensitive in nature.
-Acceptability may depend on who employs personal sensing and who has access to the raw and processed data [50,87,92–94].
-The available evidence suggests that people are more comfortable sharing private, sensitive information with researchers and their doctor and less comfortable sharing information with family members, electronic health record databases, and third-party apps and websites [92–94].
+Trust is also likely to affect the overall acceptability of personal sensing data, which are inherently private and sensitive.
+Acceptability may depend on who uses personal sensing and who has access to raw and processed data [50,87,92-94].
+The available evidence suggests that people are more comfortable sharing private, sensitive information with researchers and their physicians and less comfortable sharing information with family members, electronic health record databases, and third-party apps and websites [92-94].

-The research setting may come with relatively greater trust because of the high level of transparency regarding risks and protections associated with obtaining informed consent.
+The research setting may come with relatively greater trust because of the high level of transparency regarding the risks and protections associated with obtaining informed consent.
 Some protections may only be feasible for research as well.
-For example, NIH funded research that collects identifiable, sensitive information is automatically issued a Certificate of Confidentiality that prohibits disclosing this information to anyone not connected to the research except when the participant consents or in a few other limited situations.
-Certificates of Confidentiality can also be requested for similar research not funded by NIH.
-We saw evidence of the role of trust in the free response comments from our participants.
+For example, National Institutes of Health (NIH)–funded research that collects identifiable, sensitive information is automatically issued a Certificate of Confidentiality that prohibits disclosing this information to anyone not connected to the research, except when the participant consents or in a few other limited situations.
+The Certificate of Confidentiality can also be requested for similar research not funded by the NIH.
+We saw evidence of the role of trust in the free-response comments from our participants.
 Our participants appeared to recognize and appreciate the protective measures taken to secure their data.

-Implementations of personal sensing for treatment inside and outside of clinical care settings [34] will need to carefully consider how to establish similar, high levels of trust.
+Implementations of personal sensing for treatment inside and outside clinical care settings [34] will need to carefully consider how to establish similar, high levels of trust.

 Clinical applications of personal sensing may sit at an intersection of sharing data with doctors (with which individuals tend to be comfortable) and with electronic health record databases and apps (with which individuals tend to be less comfortable) [93,94].
 For example, it may be necessary to protect against the subpoena of sensitive information in civil and criminal proceedings.
-Patients will also likely need to be assured that sensed data used for their clinical care will not also be shared with their health insurance provider with associated risks related to higher insurance premiums or dropped coverage.
-These issues of data access and unauthorized secondary use of otherwise private information are often cited concerns regarding personal sensing [87,95].
+Patients will also likely need to be assured that sensed data used for their clinical care will not be shared with their health insurance provider with associated risks related to higher insurance premiums or dropped coverage.
+These issues of data access and unauthorized secondary use of otherwise private information are often cited as concerns regarding personal sensing [87,95].